csernyzsolt-collab/AWS/README.md

-2. List of the first ten company ordered by revenues
+2. List of the ten highest-revenue companies

 SELECT
   ROUND(SUM(fare),1) AS sumfare,